JohnKendrick/PDielec/Sphinx/software.rst

 There is an option to set the sum of the Born charge matrices to zero.
 By default this is not applied.

 The atomic masses can be specified in a variety of ways.
 They can be chosen from;
-.
-The average natural abundance
+  - The average natural abundance
-.
-The masses used by the QM/MM program
+  - The masses used by the QM/MM program
-.
-The isotopic mass of the most abundant isotope
+  - The isotopic mass of the most abundant isotope

-In addition the mass of each element can be edited separately by clicking on the mass concerned and entering a new number.
+If necessary the mass of each element can be edited separately by clicking on the mass concerned and entering a new number.

-The width (sigma) of all the absorptions can be set using the *Lorentzian width(sigma)*  spin box.
+The width (:math:`\sigma`) of all the absorptions can be set using the *Lorentzian width(sigma)*  spin box.

 Finally the optical permittivity at zero frequency is given in the *Optical permittivity* table.
 In some cases it is necessary to enter the optical permittivity by hand.
 This can be done by clicking each element in the table which needs changing and typing the new matrix element.